 Class % of Net Asset Value (plus VAT if any)

-Class A Income Units 1.50%

-Class A Accumulating Units 1.50%

-Class F Income Units 1.00%

-Class F Accumulating Units 1.00%

-Class I Income Units 0.85%
+Class I Income Units 0.75%

-Class I Accumulating Units 0.85%
+Class I Accumulating Units 0.75%

-Class P Income Units 0.75%
+Class J Income Units 0.75%

-Class P Accumulating Units 0.75%
+Class J Accumulating Units 0.75%

-Class V Accumulating Units 0.40%
+Class V Income Units 0.40%

-Class X Income Units 1.35%

-Class X Accumulating Units 1.35%

-Class D Income Units 0.50%

-Class D Accumulating Units 0.50%

 Class Z Income Units 0.00%

 Class Z Accumulating Units 0.00%

-Such fee shall be calculated on the last Business Day in each period of one month, shall accrue daily and shall be payable on the ninetieth day after receipt of a correct invoice.
+Such fees shall be calculated and accrued at each Valuation Point and shall be payable monthly in arrears and in any event by the ninetieth day after receipt of a correct invoice.
 The Investment Manager shall also be entitled to be reimbursed out of the assets of the Trust for all reasonable out-of-pocket expenses.